All Products

 Directly write data to dynamic columns by using SQL statements

-The syntax that is used to write data to a table for which dynamic columns are enabled is the same as the syntax that is used to write data to a table for which dynamic columns are not enabled.
+The syntax that is used to write data to a table remains unchanged after dynamic columns are enabled for a table.
 After dynamic columns are enabled for a table, you can write data to columns that are not defined in the table schema.
 However, the type of data in dynamic columns can only be VARBINARY, which indicates byte arrays.
 You can execute SQL statements in Lindorm-cli to write data to dynamic columns.
-The value that you want to write to dynamic columns by using an UPSERT statement must be converted into a hexadecimal string (hex string).
+The value that you want to write to dynamic columns by using an UPSERT statement must be converted into a hexadecimal string (hex string), which is a binary string represented by hexadecimal characters (0-9 and A-F).

 Note

 A byte can be represented by a decimal number between 0 and 255, or two hexadecimal digits from 0x00 to 0xFF.
-The hex string for a byte array {0x00, 0xFF} is 00FF.
-For more information about how to convert a byte array to a hex string, see Convert a byte array to a hex string.
+For more information about how to convert a byte array to a hex string, see Appendix: Convert a byte array to a hex string.

 The following examples show how to write data to dynamic columns:

-• The following statement is executed to write data to the c3 column in the t_dynamic_columns table.
+• The following statement is executed to write data to the c3 column in the t_dynamic table.
 The c3 column is a dynamic column.
 The write operation is successful.

-• The following statement is executed to write data to the c4 column in the t_dynamic_columns table.
+• The following statement is executed to write data to the c4 column in the t_dynamic table.
 The c4 column is a dynamic column.
 The write operation is successful.

-The following statement is executed to write data to the c6 column in the t_dynamic_columns table.
+• The following statement is executed to write data to the c6 column in the t_dynamic table.
 The c6 column is a dynamic column.
 The operation fails and an error is returned because the value that is written to c6 is gf, which is not a hex string.

 Connection conn = DriverManager.getConnection(lindorm-jdbc-url);